Trusted Vedic Astrology Platform

 Intellect, Speech, Commerce, Mathematics, Skin

-Budha is the Graha of discriminative intelligence (Viveka) — the ability to classify, analyze, and communicate.
-As the closest planetary body to the Sun, Budha is frequently combust (Asta), which is why its Dasha can produce rapid thought with inadequate grounding when combustion is severe.
-Retrograde Budha often recapitulates intellectual themes the native has bypassed.
+Budha is the Graha of discriminative intelligence (Viveka) — classification, analysis, and communication.
+As the closest planet to the Sun, Budha is frequently combust (Asta), which can produce rapid thought with inadequate grounding during its Dasha.
+Retrograde Budha often recapitulates intellectual themes the native has previously bypassed.

 ExaltationKanya 15° (Virgo 15°)